 What Is PHP?

-"PHP" stands for "Peace and Happiness through Prosperity," which express the ultimate ideal of the PHP Group: to bring peace and fulfillment to human society by assuring both spiritual and material abundance.
-To this end, the Group conducts studies on a wide range of subjects centered on man and society.
+"PHP" stands for "Peace and Happiness through Prosperity," which express the ultimate ideal of PHP Institute: to bring peace and fulfillment to human society by assuring both spiritual and material abundance.
+To this end, the Institute conducts studies on a wide range of subjects centered on man and society.
 It also organizes a variety of programs designed to promote the ideals of "PHP" and share the fruits of its research with people all over the world.

-The PHP Group is a research organization as well as a humanistic, cultural, and social movement.
+PHP Institute is a research organization as well as a humanistic, cultural, and social movement.
 It is not a mere think tank, insofar as we do not undertake research projects just for profit; nor is it a religion, as we do not advocate worship of any particular deity or deities.
-We have our own philosophy, but do not impose a set of teachings or a belief system on anyone.

 Our goal is universal, a shared aspiration of all people.
 Likewise, activities dedicated to that goal are going on everywhere.
-The PHP movement, therefore, goes far beyond the bounds of the PHP Group alone.
+The PHP movement, therefore, goes far beyond the bounds of the Institute alone.

 1. Learn from the Past